 - Bringing back important discoveries from the field testing into the labs to support testing in real-world situations and scenarios.

 - Building the lab infrastructure needed to rigorously analyze performance and reliability in a variety of configurations

 CableLabs and the cable industry are continuing to advance cutting-edge developments in cable broadband networks to remain ahead of consumer demand.
 The focus is on developing innovative network technologies, as well as defining optimal network architectures that provide the necessary capacity and performance in each network segment for multi-gigabit services today and in the future.

-You can learn more about Full Duplex DOCSIS 3.1 technology (now DOCSIS 4.0 technology) and the 10G platform by clicking below.
+You can learn more about Full Duplex DOCSIS technology (now a part of DOCSIS 4.0 technology) and the 10G platform by clicking below.